Beanies

 Label Build Choices That Change Repeat Costs

 The woven label itself can move cost more than many teams expect.
-Size, fold style, border finish, thread count, and sew-on method all affect setup and machine time.
+Size, fold style, border finish, thread count, backing, and sew-on method all affect setup and machine time.
 A flat label is usually simpler to repeat than a folded label with a tight center crease, and a dense weave can improve clarity while slowing production if the art is too fine.

 Standardize the label artwork across all beanie colors.
 Keep one master file and note any controlled exceptions for thread color or placement.
 That makes future reorders easier and keeps the record clean for the next buyer or merchandiser through Custom Labels & Tags.